SLMetaverse/hiring-3D-assignment/README.md

 # 3D Code Exercise

-Write a code to mee the following requirements.
+Write a code to meet the following requirements.

 - Create 3D rooms.
 Room is a cube.
 Must see rooms through the semi-transparent wall.
 Build a pattern of room as in the image below. ![Cube Image](https://github.com/SLMetaverse/hiring-3D-assignment/blob/challenge/example.jpg?raw=true)